programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 editors:
 - Yann Ryan
 review-ticket: https://github.com/programminghistorian/ph-submissions/issues/580
-difficulty:
+difficulty: 1
-activity:
+activity: acquiring
-topics:
+topics: data-management, linked-open-data, mapping
-abstract: Short abstract of this lesson
+abstract: A digital gazetteer records information associated with specific places.
+This lesson teaches you how to create a gazetteer from a historical text, using the Linked Places Delimited (LP-TSV) format.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---